Wait! Before you install that next SQL Server, hold up. Are you sure you’re using the right version?

 You should consider SQL Server 2017 if…

-- You want easier future upgrades – because starting with 2017, you can have a Distributed Availability Group with different versions of SQL Server in it.
-DAGs aren’t too robust or well-documented today, but I like the idea of this as a down payment on easier upgrades when you upgrade down the road.
+• You want easier future upgrades – because starting with 2017, you can have a Distributed Availability Group with different versions of SQL Server in it.
+DAGs aren’t too robust or well-documented, but I like the idea of this as a down payment on easier upgrades when you upgrade down the road.
 (Prior to this, AG version upgrades are absolutely terrible, and you’re often better off building a new cluster and migrating over to it.)

 You should consider SQL Server 2019 if…

-- You want as much support lifespan as possible – because it’s supported until 2030.
+• You want years of support – because it’s supported until 2030.
 I love new versions, but most of us have to stick on a version as long as possible, and 2019 gives you a lot of runway.

 As of 2023, SQL Server 2019 has the biggest installation base.
 It’s a really good bet for long term support.